creativecreatorormaybenot/clock/README.md

 * Extract all colors from render objects into the vibrant light palette.

+* Draw gradients about weather, clock, and thermometer.

+  + Draw borders about weather and clock.

 * Add ball that bounces about scene.

   + A curve should be drawn as a new render object below ball but above everything else.